chequer-io/querypie-deployment/README.md

 $ helm search repo querypie -l
-NAME            	CHART VERSION	APP VERSION	DESCRIPTION querypie/querypie	1.3.8        	10.2.8     	A Helm chart for QueryPie querypie/querypie	1.3.7        	10.2.2     	A Helm chart for QueryPie querypie/querypie	1.3.6        	10.2.2     	A Helm chart for QueryPie
+NAME            	CHART VERSION	APP VERSION	DESCRIPTION querypie/querypie	1.3.9        	10.3.0     	A Helm chart for QueryPie querypie/querypie	1.3.8        	10.2.8     	A Helm chart for QueryPie querypie/querypie	1.3.7        	10.2.2     	A Helm chart for QueryPie querypie/querypie	1.3.6        	10.2.2     	A Helm chart for QueryPie